trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _That’s actually not true and shows you don’t understand the problem with it.
 When the `if` statement ends with `return` directive, there is no problem and it’s safe to use._

+  On the other hand, official documentation say:

+  > _Directive if has problems when used in location context, in some cases it doesn’t do what you expect but something completely different instead.
+In some cases it even segfaults.
+It’s generally a good idea to avoid it if possible._

 - `set` - sets a value for the specified variable.
 The value can contain text, variables, and their combination

 Example of usage `if` and `set` directives: